bichuan0419/brain_connectome_power_tool/README.md

 ## License

-BNpower is developed under the GNU Licesnce.
+BNPower is developed under the GNU General Public License.
+This open-source license ensures that users have the freedom to run, study, share, and modify the software.
+For more details, please refer to the [GNU General Public License](https://www.gnu.org/licenses/gpl-3.0.en.html).